-This component is weighted 40% of the total qualification and is released in the February of the Upper VI year.
-This component incorporates two major elements: preparatory studies and the 15 - hour period of sustained focus.
-The Externally Set Assignment represents the culmination of the GCE Qualification allowing you to draw together all the knowledge, understanding and skills developed throughout.
-The Externally Set Assignment is comprised of an externally set theme with suggested starting points.
-You will need to develop your own personal work from this theme and related starting points.
+This component is weighted 40% of the total qualification and is released in the Lent Term of the Upper VI year.
+This component incorporates two major elements: preparatory studies and the 15 hour period of unaided supervised time (the exam).
+The Externally Set Assignment represents the culmination of the GCE Qualification, allowing you to draw together all the knowledge, understanding and skills developed throughout.
+The Externally Set Assignment is comprised of externally set titles with suggested starting points.
+You will need to develop your own personal work from your chosen theme and related starting points.
+Preparatory studies can help to provide focus for the development of ideas and outcomes.
+Preparatory studies will be evidenced throughout the creative journey and can take many forms such as recorded research, written annotation and practical exploration and development.